ericapisani/gql-book-api/README.md

 * `prisma generate` (requires prisma-cli to be installed)

 **Note:** There should be a way to automatically generate the prisma client as a hook in the `prisma.yml`, but I was running to 'cannot find module 'generate'' when I attempted to add the code for it.
 Didn't have time to look into it further, but something to circle back to at some point

+### Downloading schema for use by apollo codegen
+Use `apollo service:download`

+### Generating types using apollo codegen
+Use `apollo client:codegen --target typescript --localSchemaFile './schema.json'`